menu

 Solution

 Eastside People’s role was to develop a financial forecast to demonstrate that SWIM could support a loan, and that its ambitions for growth were realistic.
-Additionally, social investors require investees to have strong governance, so SWIM’s structure was reviewed.
+Additionally, social investors require investees to have strong governance, so SWIM’s structure was reviewed including analysis of potential conflicts of interests and a review of the SWIM board of directors.

 “We didn’t know the kind of information, the quality of information and the depth of information that would suffice,” says Peter.
 “Eastside People’s previous experience took out the angst from our perspective and brought simplicity to the process.”